DejanHFT/SWProject_SentimentAnalysis/README.md

 Average Sentiment Score for 3.
 The Willows Author Algernon Blackwood.pdf (TextBlob): 0.06021907035153155 Average Sentiment Score for 3.
 The Willows Author Algernon Blackwood.pdf (NLTK): -0.1882173913043478

+# Questions for Mr. Stäbler:
+- Is it okay if we process documents that are persisted on our local machine?
+E.g. 1000 pdf-documents, one of us has downloaded.
+- -> Or is it neccessary to have a database where we persist our documents - so all our team members work on the "same documents"?
+Or would it just be a nice-to-have feature?
+- Generally: What is the minimum amount of documents we have to process?
+Is it okay if we focus on mails, tales and short stories for our sentiment analysis? -> Background: Scientific Papers for example don't really have a sentiment.

+-When to communicate to Moritz Platzer what kind of fields within the "Properties" we want to display on bigdata4biz?
+I think we will go for "sentiment_score" and "sentiment" but depending on our implementation we could add more things like "median_sentiment_score" or how accurate the score or sentiment is.
+For example: If the sentiment_score for each page alternates to heavily (-1 -> +1 -> 0,5 -> +1) we could add the disclaimer "not accurate"

+-Any more questions from your group?

+# What is left to do to finish our first iteration:
+- Create a data lake with documents that meet our needs and meet the needs of Mr.Stäbler (see questions above)
+- (think of the algorithm to calculate the sentiment; how to split up the text in a senseful way; what extras can you think of; what are best practices when analysing the sentiment score? (not really needed for our first prototype if you want to but would be really nice to have))
+- Establish connection from our script to the data lake (very easy or already done with adjusting the path, if its okay that the documents are saved on our local machine)
+- If we can save documents on local machine -> code to create .meta folder within that directory and to create the .json files within that .meta folder is missing
+- If we can't save documents on our local machine -> access the documents and save them locally and then proceed with: "code to create .meta folder within that directory and to create the .json files within that .meta folder is missing"
+- Upload the the documents via the bd4b-plugin -> maybe we can also implement that within our script.
+In order to not having to do it manually via command line